Adrian Mannarino: 2021: Second Masters 1000 doubles quarterfinal

-2022: Major fourth round, Second ATP title & maiden doubles final, French No. 1
+2022: Major fourth round, second ATP title & maiden doubles final, French No. 1

 At the 2022 Australian Open Mannarino defeated the World No. 11 and tenth seed Hubert Hurkacz to advance to the third round for a second year in a row.
 He defeated 18th seed Aslan Karatsev to reach his first fourth round at this Major.
 He lost to 6th seed Rafael Nadal in straight sets with a first set tiebreak that went to 16–14 points and lasted nearly 30 minutes.

 At the Rosmalen Grass Court Championships he reached his first semifinal of the season defeating Andreas Seppi, fourth seed Alex de Minaur and Brandon Nakashima before losing to top seed Daniil Medvedev.

-At the 2022 Atlanta Open he reached his fifth quarterfinal of the season as a lucky loser defeating Peter Gojowczyk and debutant wildcard American Andres Martin (tennis).
+At the 2022 Atlanta Open he reached his fifth quarterfinal of the season as a lucky loser defeating Peter Gojowczyk and debutant wildcard American Andres Martin.

 At the 2022 Winston-Salem Open he reached the semifinals defeating fourth seed Maxime Cressy.
 Next he defeated second seed Botic van de Zandschulp to reach his first final since 2020.
 He won his second title defeating Laslo Djere in the final becoming the oldest champion at this tournament.
 As a result, he returned to the top 50 at world No. 45 in the rankings on 29 August 2022 becoming the French No. 2 player.

 At the 2022 Astana Open he reached his seventh quarterfinal of the season defeating Stan Wawrinka, and lucky loser David Goffin.
-At the same tournament he also reached his maiden doubles final with compatriot Fabrice Martin defeating top seedsTim Pütz/Michael Venus (tennis), and Polish duo Hubert Hurkacz/Jan Zielinski in the semifinals.
-They lost to Croatian duo and second seeds Nikola Mektic/Mate Pavic in the final.
-He became French No. 1 at world No. 42 on 17 October 2022 ahead of Gael Monfils.
+At the same tournament he also reached his maiden doubles final with compatriot Fabrice Martin defeating top seedsTim Pütz/Michael Venus, and Polish duo Hubert Hurkacz/Jan Zieliński in the semifinals.
+They lost to Croatian duo and second seeds Nikola Mektić/Mate Pavić in the final.
+He became French No. 1 at world No. 42 on 17 October 2022 ahead of Gaël Monfils.

-2023: Back-to-back ATP quarterfinals

-He reached the quarterfinals at the 2023 Dallas Open defeating Jordan Thompson (tennis) before losing to eventual champion Wu Yibing and at the 2023 Delray Beach Open defeating again for a second time in the season ninth seed JJ Wolf before losing to top seed Taylor Fritz.